DistributedRPS/DistRPS/README.md

 See the kafka documentation (https://kafka-python.readthedocs.io/en/master/) for more information.

-### Briefly try out with support of multiple topics
+## Testing the project's support of multiple topic

 A special topic "**balancer-special**" is defined.
 It can be a topic used by the load balancer and one server to communicate or shared by all servers to communicate with the load balancer.
 (I prefer the former solution) The script *server/temp_add_topic.py* is just a temporary script for testing.